ElfIncredible/Trees-Cover-Loss---ML-Prediction/README.md

-# Trees Cover Loss in Kenya- ML Prediction
+# Trees Cover Loss in Kenya - Machine Learning Prediction
 This project demonstrates the potential of machine learning to forecast environmental changes, offering valuable insights for planning and conservation efforts.